chrhicks/handlebars.scala/README.md

 ## Caveats

 Two things to note when using Handlebars.scala:

-**There is no else.** Handlebars.js handles _if/else_ type statements, but because of the nature of `else`, I did not include it here.
-I could not figure out a slick way to include it and stick to the functional style that Scala developers go gaga over.
-My Scala skills are not yet to the level where I can understand a clear path forward.

 **Implicit conversions will not work in a template**.
 Because Handlebars.scala makes heavy use of reflection.
 Bummer, I know.
 This leads me too...